daniel-1789/dstack_Pluralsight_ML/readme.md

 # Instructions

 There are two separate Python files.
 They should be put in the same directory.
 The first of these is "Pluralsight Class Modules".
 I have provided it both as a Jupyter Notebook and as a standard Python file.
-The function main makes a number of calls to parse the csv files, calculate similarity, and create a sqlite database "dstack.db" that stores the results in the table "distance_matrix", with three columns - src_usr, dst_usr, and distance.
+The function main makes a number of calls to parse the csv files, calculate similarity, and create a sqlite database "dstack.db" that stores the results in the table "distance\_matrix", with three columns -- src\_usr, dst\_usr, and distance.
 This takes several minutes to complete - there's some optimizations I'd consider (and will discuss below) were this not a model but rather a much larger dataset.

-The second file is rest_dstack.py that serves as a RESTful API interface.
+The second file is rest\_dstack.py that serves as a RESTful API interface.
 Like the first program, it is a toy with basic functionality.
 In this case is is listening to 127.0.0.1:5002.
 There are two get commands, users and usersn, detailed below.

-The folder "data_files_ml_engineer" should be within the folder with these Python files. (i.e. as a sub-folder of the cloned Pluralsight-ML.)
+The folder "data\_files\_ml\_engineer" should be within the folder with these Python files. (i.e. as a sub-folder of the cloned Pluralsight-ML.)

 ## users
 "users" has a single argument, the user handle, which ranges from 1 to 10000, inclusive.
 It returns a dictionary of the ten nearest user handles (not including itself) and the distance, which ranges from 0 (identical) to 1 (nothing in common).
 For example, 127.0.0.1:5002/users/9999 will return the ten nearest handles to user handle 9999 as well as the distances from 9999.
 I ran this program straight out of IDLE.
 It needs to be run after "Pluralsight Class Modules" as it does a simple sql select from dstack.db.